 How to start a catering business from home

 Do you love cooking, baking cakes, and making snacks?
 And would you like to turn your hobby into a business?
 It is perfectly possible to start your catering business from home, even alongside your job.
-Read all about cooking and baking from home, HACCP regulations, takeaway and delivery of food, registering with the Netherlands Chamber of Commerce KVK, and tax matters.
+Read all about cooking and baking from home, HACCP regulations, takeaway and delivery of food.

-If you produce, process, or sell foodstuffs, you must register with the Netherlands Food and Consumer Product Safety Authority (NVWA).
+• If you make, process or sell food, you must register with the Netherlands Food and Consumer Product Safety Authority (NVWA).

-Do you want to deliver food or drinks to your customers with your own transport?
-Then make sure that this means of transport is clean.
+• Will you deliver food or drinks to your customers using your own means of transport, such as a car or moped?
+Then make sure this means of transport is clean.
 Hot food must remain at a minimum temperature of 60°C before delivery.
 Chilled goods must remain at a maximum of 7 C°.
 Food contact materials, such as packaging, must be suitable for the storage of food and must not be a threat to food safety.

 HACCP and Social Hygiene diploma

-Note: The Hygiene Code (HACCP) is often confused with the Social Hygiene diploma (Verklaring kennis en inzicht sociale hygiëne).
-The Social Hygiene diploma is about the safe sale of alcohol.
+The Hygiene Code (HACCP) is often confused with the Social Hygiene diploma (Verklaring kennis en inzicht sociale hygiëne).
+The Social Hygiene diploma is about the selling and serving of alcohol.
 The Hygiene Code is about the safe preparation of food.

 Working part-time

 As a home baker or event caterer, you can choose to start a business alongside your paid job.
-Part-time entrepreneurship has advantages and disadvantages.
-You run less risk because you still have a fixed income, but you are more limited in the time you have available.
+Part-time entrepreneurship means you run less risk because you still have a fixed income.
+But you are then limited in the time you have available.

-Want to talk through how to cleverly combine your job with entrepreneurship?
+Want to talk through how to combine your job with entrepreneurship?
 Call the KVK Advice Team.

 More tips

-• For bigger jobs, you can turn to a professional kitchen.
-Think of a community centre, sports club, elderly facility, or educational institution.
-They do nt use the kitchen every hour of the week.
+• For bigger jobs, you can hire a professional kitchen.
+Think of a community centre, sports club, care home, or educational institution.
+They do not use their kitchens full time.

 • Collaborating with other entrepreneurs in the cooking or baking industry is smart.
 With joint activities, you attract new audiences and share costs for location, advertising, and catering.